 Pre-requisite training on legislation

-Please note this is a separate cost to the cost of applying for the Alternative Pathway assessment with Skills and is payable to the provider on enrolment.
+Please note this is a separate cost to the cost of applying for the Alternative Pathway assessment with Skills and is payable to the training provider on enrolment.

 How it works

 If you wish to apply to be recognised as compliant via the alternative pathway you will need to do the following:

 Check the entry criteria below to see if you are eligible to apply for the Financial Services Alternative Pathway for Individuals.

 Note that there is a pre-requisite criterion to complete a training module in current New Zealand legislation, as it pertains to Financial Services.
 You will need to have completed this before you apply.